Skip to main content

 How North Dakota Compares to Neighboring States

-North Dakota is close to the national average for Real Estate Investing & Rental Business startup costs, with a cost-of-living index of 99.2.
-Compared to neighboring Minnesota ($73,500 median startup cost), North Dakota has higher costs for a Real Estate Investing & Rental Business.
+North Dakota is one of the more affordable states for launching a Real Estate Investing & Rental Business, with a cost-of-living index of 91.1 (national average is 100).
+Compared to neighboring Minnesota ($70,500 median startup cost), North Dakota offers lower costs for a Real Estate Investing & Rental Business.

 StateEst.
 CostLLC Fee